geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 1. Fly.io - pretty good, it is like CDN for the backend.
 [Free plan](https://fly.io/docs/about/pricing/) has 3 shared-cpu-1x VMs with 256 MB of RAM.
 Asks for a credit-card on registration.
 1. Google Cloud Run - You can host your Node.js app on Google Cloud Run as serverless containers.
 You can get up to [2 million requests](https://cloud.google.com/run/pricing) per month free.
 But it will involve setting up Google Cloud Registry and other tools.
 Part of Google Cloud Platform which asks for a credit card on registration.
-1.Openode.io - If you have an open-source project you can ask them for a [free plan](https://www.openode.io/pricing).
+1. Openode.io - If you have an open-source project you can ask them for a [free plan](https://www.openode.io/pricing).
 The cheapest plan with 50MB of memory is just $0.75 a month.
+1. Glitch - [Glitch](https://glitch.com/pricing) can host one of your Node.js Apps for free.
+It is btter used to code collaborately than host a Node.js app or API.

 > You can host your Node.js App on all 3 of the big cloud providers AWS, Azure, and GCP and/or their function as a service (FAAS) serverless options or even on free-forever VM.
 But, they will ask for your credit-card.